aws-samples/bring-your-own-data-labs/labs/01_ingestion_with_glue/README.md

 - select the option "_A new script to be authored by you_";
 - Provide a script name (preferably **TABLE-NAME-1-job-script.py**)
 - Tick the checkbox for "_Job Metrics_", under **Monitoring Options** and DO NOT hit **Next** yet;
-- Under "Security configuration, script libraries, and job parameters (optional)", set **Maximum capacity** as 20.
-This determines the number of processing units to be used for the job.
-Higher numbers result in faster processing times but incur higher costs.
+- Under "Security configuration, script libraries, and job parameters (optional)", check that **Worker type** is "Standard" and **Number of workers** is "10".
+This determines the worker type and the number of processing units to be used for the job.
+Higher numbers result in faster processing times but may incur higher costs.
 This should be determined according to data size, data type etc. (further info can be found in [Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/add-job.html).) - hit **Next**
 - click **Next**, then **Save job and edit script**.
 You will be redirected to script editor.
 - Paste the following code to the editor. **DONT FORGET TO PUT IN YOUR INPUT AND OUTPUT FOLDER LOCATIONS.**